 How could the charges affect my investment?

-The illustration below is based on a £25 monthly investment in the Scottish Bond for an investor aged 30 next birthday.
-The last two columns assume that investments will grow at 5% a year.
+The illustration below is based on a £25 monthly investment in the Child Bond for a child aged 6 next birthday at outset.
+The last two columns assume that investments will grow at 3.5% a year.